-- 2.5 This option would satisfy the policy objective to embed the consideration of the UNCRC in Welsh law and would ensure that Ministers give full, proper and appropriate consideration of the UNCRC when taking decisions at a strategic level.
+- 2.5 This option would embed the consideration of the UNCRC in Welsh law and would ensure that Ministers give full, proper and appropriate consideration of the UNCRC when taking decisions at a strategic level.
 The arrangements for securing compliance will ensure that the discharge of the duty is appropriately evidenced for monitoring and evaluation purposes, which would be essential as evidence in the event of legal challenge.
-This option provides a more structured approach to progressive realisation of (giving further and better effect to) the UNCRC.
-The arrangement would lead to systematic collection of evidence on how officials and Ministers have had due regard to the Convention in their decision-making processes, and the impact of the duty in particular, with the submission of reports to the National Assembly for Wales and the UNCRC through its reporting cycle. - 2.6 This approach would assist greatly in achieving the policy objective by ensuring continuous progress towards fuller implementation of the Convention within the strategic policy decisions and policy areas for which the Assembly Government has devolved responsibility.
+The arrangements would lead to systematic collection of evidence on how officials and Ministers have had due regard to the Convention in their decision-making processes, and the impact of the duty in particular, with the submission of reports to the National Assembly for Wales and the UNCRC through its reporting cycle. - 2.6 This approach would work towards achieving the policy objective by ensuring continuous progress towards fuller implementation of the Convention within the strategic policy decisions and policy areas for which the Assembly Government has devolved responsibility.
 The due regard approach allows Ministers to balance consideration of the UNCRC against other factors (including available resources) in making their decisions on whether and how they can give further or give better effect to the rights and obligations in the UNCRC at a strategic level.

 - 2.7 This option would introduce a mandatory consideration of the UNCRC in strategic decision/policy making; as such the duty would require a level of knowledge and expertise on the part of key Welsh Assembly Government officials and lawyers, central compliance units and Ministers, which is higher than generally the case at present.
 The implications of training and development would need to be addressed and internal processes and systems developed to monitor and evaluate the application of the duty, and to maintain the necessary evidence base. - 2.8 The development and implementation of the children's scheme would require internal staff resource.
-Additionally it would be prudent from the outset in developing the scheme to engage external expertise. - 2.9 The fine detail of implementation is currently under consideration and will be progressed over coming months, to establish the most effective and efficient processes.
-Consideration will also be given to how this duty 'sits' with other 'rights-based' and due regard duties that Welsh Ministers comply with to identify any synergies in relation to implementation and process. - 2.10 The broad estimate of cost involved in meeting the proposals for this Measure are:
+Additionally it would be prudent from the outset in developing the scheme to engage external expertise. - 2.9 The broad estimate of cost involved in meeting the proposals for this Measure are: